 We want to partner with you to assist your business in reaching your strategic goals.

-- Vicki Keane has always provided a full range of integrated human resources and benefit services to our company.
-She has helped us to keep our staff happy and productive.
-She's sensitive to the culture and goals of our company and makes all our lives better.
+- Keane HR Consulting has always provided a full range of integrated hr service and benefit services to our company.
+They have helped us to keep our staff happy and productive.
+They are sensitive to the culture and goals of our company and makes all our lives better.

 Joanne Strickland